prof-rossetti/nyu-info-2335-201905/notes/python/packages/fpdf.md

 # The `fpdf` Package

-> thanks to @ for surfacing the capabilities of this package
+> thanks to @megc1 for [surfacing](https://github.com/megc1/portfolio-analyst/blob/master/app/stock_analysis.py) the capabilities of this package

 Reference: